blocksworkz/dao/Why BlockWorkz became a DAO.md

 Any commissions received by the XDCNFT and XDCSwaps products will be sent to this treasury wallet on a monthly basis.
 The community can then decide on how they wish to distribute the tokens.

+### Why is the BLKZ token used for voting and why wasn't a new token created?
+Creating another new token requires time, effort and introduces opportunities for error.
+By using the existing token makes it accessible for existing token holders to contribute.

 ### What happens with the existing hosting and domains?
 The original team will continue to manage/host the products for a transitional period of 6 weeks* after which the hosting will be ownership of the domains will be transferred to the community.